aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/fields-overview/_index.md

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Fields-ChangeLocale-ChangeLocale.cs" >}}

-Using the current culture to format fields allows a system to easily and consistently control how all fields in the document are formatted during field update.
+Using the current culture to format fields enables a system to easily and consistently control how all fields in the document are formatted during field update.

 #### Formatting using the Culture in the Document